 When you choose dental implants, you choose so much more than just a pretty smile.
-Simply Teeth in Essex offers dental implant-based treatments designed to replace anything from one to all of your natural teeth, providing the most realistic option in terms of action as well as appearance.
+Simply Teeth in Essex offers dental implant-based treatments.
+Designed to replace anything from one to all of your natural teeth.
+And they provide the most realistic option in terms of action as well as appearance.

-Whatever way you choose to do it, missing teeth should always be replaced – ideally as soon after tooth loss as possible.
-Losing even one tooth means extra strain is instantly put on your other teeth, which may also move into any gaps, becoming harder to clean in the process.
+Whatever way you choose to do it, missing teeth should always be replaced.
+Ideally as soon after tooth loss as possible.
+Losing even one tooth means extra strain is instantly put on your other teeth, which may also move into any gaps.
+So your teeth become harder to clean in the process.
 When several or all your teeth are missing, your diet will suffer, not to mention your self-image and confidence.

 Dental implants can be placed under local anaesthetic or dental sedation at our Essex clinic.
-Although this involves oral surgery, it is fairly simple from a patient’s point of view, because your implant dentist undertakes a great deal of planning prior to placement to ensure your dental implants are in the best possible place to withstand the forces generated by biting and chewing food.
+Although this involves oral surgery, it is fairly simple from a patient’s point of view.
+As your implant dentist undertakes a great deal of planning prior to placement.
+This is to ensure your dental implants are in the best possible place to withstand the forces generated by biting and chewing food.

-All-on-4 is not suitable for every denture case; your suitability will be discussed by your dentist when you come to our Essex clinic for a consultation.
-This technique can be effective for patients with low bone density, because it makes the most of the jaw bone you do have, without the need for a bone graft.
+All-on-4 is not suitable for every denture case.
+Your suitability will be discussed by your dentist when you come to our Essex clinic for a consultation.
+This technique can be effective for patients with low bone density.
+As it makes the most of the jaw bone you do have, without the need for a bone graft.

 Now you have your guide to permanent tooth replacement, contact us today for more information.